-The company announced the availability of the new service on devices running iOS 7, as well as set top boxes, PCs and Macs with the latest version of iTunes.
+In a press release sent out to the Aussie media, the company announced the availability on devices running iOS 7, the set top box and PCs and Macs with the latest version of iTunes.

-The internet radio service, which rivals similar offerings from Spotify, Pandora, Rdio and more, rolled out in the US on September 2013 alongside the launch of iOS 7.
+The internet radio service, which rivals similar offerings from Spotify, Pandora and more, rolled out in the United States in September 2013, alongside the launch of iOS 7.

-There's also "first listens" where albums from the likes of Eminem have made debuts and gives users the opportunity to add songs to an iTunes wishlist where they can be purchased to own.
+There's also 'first listens' where albums from the likes of Eminem have made debuts and the opportunity to add songs to an iTunes wishlist where they can be purchased to own.

-Since Apple launched iTunes Radio in the United States, users have patiently waited for the international roll out.
+Since Apple launched iTunes Radio in the United States, the company's fans have patiently waited the international roll-out.

 There have been a few false starts, with the service becoming briefly available to a few iTunes users in the UK and Canada in recent weeks.

 Will the Australian launch mean an arrival in Blighty to give Spotify a run for its money is imminent?
 We've reached out to Apple and will update this story should a response be forthcoming.